 A unique combination of bioavailable flavonoids in almond skin has been discovered to potentially act as an antioxidant, reducing the risk of inflammation, cardiovascular disease, and cancer⁶.

-Full of antioxidants, heart-healthy fats, and the ability to reduce the risk of diabetes, cardiovascular disease, metabolic syndrome and weight gain, almonds are a powerful food.
-Of course, we chose almonds- with healthy and delicious in mind!
+Full of antioxidants and researched to reduce the risk of diabetes, cardiovascular disease and weight gain, almonds are a powerful food.
+Of course, we chose almonds- with impactful and delicious in mind!